The H2 Wiki

 Eff es' ()

-This means that when we form handleLengthBf (fooBf s) s we need to choose e2 :& es for es', so we get the type
+Subsequently, for handleLengthBf (operBf s) s to type check we need es' to be e2 :& es, so we get the type

 handledBf :: (e1 :> es) => State Int e1 -> Eff es ()